Hosted by Fleet Feet Athens

 Runners should wear appropriate running attire and will be asked to sign a release waiver prior to participating in their first group training run.
 Runners are asked to please plan for their own hydration needs.
 As the group runs move into heavier mileage, water stations will be provided, but the first few runs will not include water stations.
 Beginners are encouraged and welcomed to attend the free training runs.
 For beginners, a base mileage of 12 miles per week prior to training (essentially, 3 miles per day, 4 days per week) should suffice.
 You should also be able to run/walk four miles at a time without stopping prior to our first group run.
 We’re excited to see our returning intermediate runners!
 Intermediate runners have a little more experience with distance running – perhaps you are stepping up your distance from a 5K or 10K, or maybe you have run half marathons before and are looking to improve your training.
 We ask for a base mileage of 15-18 miles per week for our intermediate group, and the ability to run four miles without stopping prior to our first group run.

-The 2022 Training Calendar will be posted in August 2022.
-Click here to download the 2021 training plan calendar.
+The 2022 Training Calendar is provided by Fleet Feet Athens.
+Click here to download the 2022 training plan calendar.

 Reach your running goals with the free ASICS Runkeeper™ app.
 Track exercise, set measurable goals and see progress along the way.
 Learn more and download the app here.